inkfishmedical/wastewater-dashboard/README.md

-# wastewater-dashboard
+# Wastewater Dashboard
-Please visit the new wastewater dashboard at https://lungfish-science.github.io/wastewater-dashboard
+This dashboard has moved to [this repo](https://github.com/Lungfish-science/wastewater-dashboard).
+Please visit the new wastewater dashboard [here](https://lungfish-science.github.io/wastewater-dashboard).